Br4z/br4z.github.io/assets/data/posts/Arch_Linux_installation.md

 	> Depending on the configuration you have chosen (Linux, Zen, or both kernels), the settings in the "boot manager" section for systemd-boot may change.

+	> Also install `network-manager-applet` if you are going to use WiFi.

 2. `arch-chroot /mnt`.

 3. Enable `networkmanager`: `systemctl enable NetworkManager`.